Behavior FAQs

 Should I give my pet medication before a behavior consult?

 You should give your pet any medication, including medication for anxieties, that you give on a daily basis.
-If your pet has been prescribed medication because he is anxious or aggressive during regular veterinary visits you do not need to give that medication.
+If your pet has been prescribed medication because he is anxious or aggressive during regular veterinary visits do not give that medication.
 If your pet needs medication because of anxiety during car rides, we do offer house calls.
 That may be a better option than giving a medication that may be sedating before our appointment.

 How many visits will my pet need with the behaviorist?